thoni56/dokuwiki2wikijs/README.md

 Importing pages through the file storage will set author to the person logged in when doing the import.
 No author information will be transfered when using this script.

+### Links spanning multiple lines

+Although dokuwiki have no problem handling links that are broken over two lines, e.g between spaces in the text, this script cannot handle that.

 # Limitations

 - It does not handle mixed content (pages that contain both dokuwiki and markdown formatting).